Spherical maximal functions and Hardy spaces for Fourier integral operators: Sharpness

-Now suppose that \eqref{eq:sharphyp11} holds.
-Let $S_{1}$ and $S_{2}$ be pseudodifferential operators of order zero, with principal symbols that are nonzero at $(x_{t_{0}},\xi_{t_{0}})$ and $(y_{t_{0}},\eta_{t_{0}})$, respectively, and with microsupport contained in small conic neighborhoods of these points.
-Since both $\Hps$ and $L^{p}(\Rn)$ are invariant under pseudodifferential operators of order zero, one has
+{Suppose that \eqref{eq:sharphyp11} holds.
+We will microlocalize by multiplying $\A_{t_{0}}$ from the right by a pseudodifferential operator.
+More precisely, let $S$ be a pseudodifferential operator of order zero on $\Rn$, with a principal symbol which is nonzero at $(y_{t_{0}},\eta_{t_{0}})$, and with microsupport contained in a small conic neighborhood of this point.
+Since $\Hps$ is invariant under pseudodifferential operators of order zero, one then has